 Tel: (+44) (0)114 222 2502

-Holding a masters degree in Cultural Studies (Leeds Metropolitan University) and a Postgraduate Diploma in Teaching and Learning in Higher Education (Open University), Tony is also a Fellow of the Higher Education Academy.
-In 2008 he was awarded the NUJ Gold Badge in recognition of his work for journalists and journalism students.
+Tony holds a masters degree in cultural studies (Leeds Metropolitan University), a postgraduate diploma in teaching and learning in higher education (Open University), and a PhD by publication awarded by the University of Sheffield.
+He is a Fellow of the Higher Education Academy, and in 2008 he was awarded the NUJ Gold Badge in recognition of his work for journalists and journalism students.

-Research and scholarship feed directly into Tony's teaching, which includes ethics modules for undergraduates and postgraduates as well as supervision of dissertation and PhD students.
-Tony also passes on to students lessons gained from his own experience of using the Freedom of Information Act to research stories.
+Research feeds both directly and indirectly into Tony's undergraduate and postgraduate teaching, which includes ethics, analysing news, critical reflection, and alternative journalism, in addition to his supervision of dissertation and PhD students.
+Tony also passes on lessons gained from his own experience of using the Freedom of Information Act to investigate public authorities.

 Sage Video: Ethics in Journalism

 Alternative journalism: an Audioboo interview with Tony